 Although law, morality and mass popular will are already in favour of getting rid of nuclear weapons, the nuclear states ignore all these factors.
 This leaves the big question of what difference will the ban treaty make?

 The treaty is a significant pointer towards changing international attitudes to nuclear weapons.
 Previous treaties prohibiting chemical and biological weapons helped to stigmatise them in the minds of the public.
 This is now taking place with nuclear weapons.

 But while CND welcomes the adoption of the treaty, it is important to be realistic.
-Given that the UK parliament has voted to give the £205 billion project to replace Trident the green light, it is unlikely that Prime Minister Theresa May will be signing the treaty any time soon.
+Given that the UK parliament has voted to give the £205 billion project to replace Trident the green light, it is unlikely that the Prime Minister will be signing the treaty any time soon.
 However, we must do all we can to put this treaty right at the top of the political agenda.

 CND will continue to work with all our partners in Parliament and across civil society to oppose the replacement of Trident, as well as raising awareness of the treaty and the potential it has to bring about positive change.